 Whitemouth Dayflower, Widow’s Tears, Slender Dayflower, Scrub Dayflower

-Commelina erecta L. is the correct and accepted scientific name for this species of Dayflower.
+Commelina erecta L. is the accepted scientific name for this species of Dayflower.
 It was named and described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

 The genus, Commelina Plum. ex L., was described as such by Carl von Linnaeus in the first edition of Species Plantarum in 1753.
 Mr. Linnaeus noted that the genus had been previously named and described by Charles Plumier.